TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 ## Starting point

-We have a Symfony project that uses `sensio/framework-extra-bundle` to define security rules above controller class or method:
+We have a Symfony project that uses `sensio/framework-extra-bundle` to define security rules above the controller class or method:

 ```php
 use Sensio\Bundle\FrameworkExtraBundle\Configuration\Security;